iankressin/obsidian-backup/15 - EQL/blog/EQL vs Dune/EQL - How is it different from Dune?.md

 | **Median**    | 904.04 ms | 40.87 s   | 2.64 min    |
 | **Std.
 Dev.** | 93.925 ms | 18.46 s   | 3.14 min    |

+**Analysis:**
+- **EQL** vastly outperforms both Dune tiers, completing queries in under a second.
+- **Dune Free** and **Dune Medium** take significantly longer, with execution times ranging from nearly a minute to several minutes.
+- High standard deviations for Dune indicate inconsistent performance.

+**Conclusion:**
+- For account state fetching, **EQL** is dramatically faster and more reliable.
+- **Dune** may not be practical for time-sensitive applications requiring account state data.

+### Benchmark analysis
+EQL outperforms Dune in transaction lookups by hash, account state retrievals, and event log fetches, offering faster and more consistent performance across these query types.
+It also shows more reliable execution times with lower variability, making it a better choice for users requiring predictability.

+Dune Free excels in block range fetches, particularly when scanning 100 blocks.
+Its infrastructure seems optimized for this type of query, making it more efficient than both EQL and Dune Medium.
+Despite being a free tier, it consistently outperforms the paid Dune Medium option in this area.

+Dune Medium, despite being a larger query engine, shows high variability and does not offer better performance than Dune Free in block range queries.
+Its inconsistency across event log fetches and account state queries limits its reliability.

+The unexpected performance gap between Dune Free and Dune Medium in block fetches remains unexplained.

+## Final thoughts
+EQL and Dune are both tools for querying blockchain data, each catering to different needs and use cases.
+Understanding their strengths and limitations is crucial in selecting the right tool for your specific requirements.

+EQL offers a more intuitive and user-friendly SQL-like syntax tailored specifically for EVM chains, making it easier for developers and researchers to write queries without deep knowledge of traditional SQL.
+It is ideal for quick exploration of Ethereum’s state, checking data about one or multiple accounts, or querying specific objects that can’t be cached.
+Benchmark tests show that EQL outperforms Dune in transaction lookups by hash, account state retrievals, and event log fetches, offering faster and more consistent execution times.
+Being open-source, EQL allows users to export data in various formats like JSON, CSV, and Parquet without any cost barriers or restrictions.

+On the other hand, Dune excels at processing large numbers of blocks or extensive datasets, making it more suitable when dealing with queries that involve significant amounts of data.
+It provides robust data visualization and collaboration features, offering interactive dashboards, rich visual reports, and cross-chain functionality, which is beneficial for analysts and researchers interested in multiple blockchain ecosystems.
+For users comfortable with traditional SQL, Dune’s use of Trino and standard SQL syntax allows for complex queries and familiar operations.

+It’s important to note that EQL currently cannot process large numbers of rows in a single query due to dependencies on JSON-RPC providers and their rate limits.
+If your use case involves querying vast amounts of data, Dune is the better option at this time.
+However, the EQL project is actively working on a solution to overcome this limitation.

+The benchmark tests highlight the strengths of each platform.
+EQL demonstrated superior performance in transaction lookups by hash, account state retrievals, and event log fetches, with faster execution times and consistent performance.
+Dune outperformed EQL in block range fetches, especially when scanning a large number of blocks, due to its optimized infrastructure and caching mechanisms.

+While both EQL and Dune enable users to extract and export blockchain data using SQL-like query languages, their approaches differ.
+EQL focuses on providing a lightweight, free, and open-source tool specifically for EVM blockchains.
+Its syntax leverages the predictable relationships between Ethereum entities, offering a more direct and efficient querying method.
+Dune offers a comprehensive platform with an emphasis on data visualization, cross-chain functionality, and user collaboration, leveraging existing SQL constructions through Trino to provide familiarity and flexibility for complex queries.

+Choosing between EQL and Dune ultimately depends on your specific needs.
+Opt for EQL if you need a user-friendly syntax for quick and efficient querying of EVM blockchain data and don’t require processing large datasets.
+Choose Dune if you need robust data processing capabilities, advanced visualization tools, and the ability to work across multiple blockchain ecosystems.
+Both platforms have their unique advantages, and understanding these will help you select the tool that best aligns with your project’s goals.